 The programme has also been designed to support you to prepare to apply to join a professional register, either as public health specialists or advanced practitioners or as associate registered (public health) nutritionists, or to demonstrate advancing or continuing professional development.
 The curriculum design emphasises experiential learning to develop core public health competences, and values are developed and reinforced throughout.
-Through the professional development strand, you will be required to produce an e-portfolio to evidence your development.
-To do this, you will be supported to gain insight into your abilities and how to evidence your skills, and inspired to be committed to being a life-long learner to continuously develop your professional practice.
+Through the professional development strand, you will be required to produce two reflective accounts to evidence development in the core public health competencies.
+These will be assessed and must be passed to obtain your exit award.
+You will be supported to gain insight into your abilities and how to evidence your skills, and inspired to be committed to being a life-long learner to continuously develop your professional practice